-- Mix the beads (MB) well.
-Transfer 10 μl of the resuspended beads per poly(A) selection for up to 5 μg total RNA into a new 1.5 ml tube.
-Beads can be washed as a batch (maximum of 50 μl beads) if multiple poly(A) selections are required.
-REMARK: For higher total RNA input amounts see Appendix B, p.16 for modifications. - Place the tube in a magnetic rack and let the beads collect for 5 minutes or until the supernatant is completely clear (depends on the magnet strength).
+- Mix the Magnetic Beads (MB •) well.
+Transfer 2 μl of the resuspended beads per poly(A) selection for up to 5 μg total RNA into a new 1.5 ml tube.
+MB can be washed as a batch if multiple poly(A) selections are required. - Place the tube on a magnet and let the beads collect for 5 minutes or until the supernatant is completely clear (depends on the magnet strength).
 Remove and discard the supernatant with a pipette while the tube remains in contact with the magnet. - Remove the tube from the magnetic rack and add 75 μl Bead Wash Buffer (BW O) per poly(A) selection.
 Resuspend the beads and transfer the tube to the magnetic rack.
-Let the beads collect for 5 minutes; remove and discard the supernatant. - 4 Repeat this washing step once (for a total of two washes). - 5 Resuspend the beads in 10 μl RNA Hybridization Buffer (HYB •) per sample.
+Let the beads collect for 5 minutes; remove and discard the supernatant. - 4 Repeat this washing step once (for a total of two washes). - Resuspend the beads in 10 $\mu$ l RNA Hybridization Buffer (HYB •) per sample.
 Pipette and mix carefully to avoid introducing air bubbles.